 It all started with a quarter note, a dotted eighth note, and a tie.

-A faced stared back at me.
+A face stared back at me.
 A simple smiley, but a face nonetheless.
 It’s amazing how our brains are wired to recognize faces anywhere.

 That simple smiley evolved into cats with sharp whiskers, girls with curly treble clef hair, and guys with forte mustaches.
 I believe music art can be fun and sophisticated at the same time.
 And serious musicians deserve more than a treble clef on a set of swooping staff lines.